NeshHari/XMonad/README.md

 ```

 ## MyWorkspaces.hs
-Workspaces can be named as you wish.
-When switching workspaces, the names will be displayed on the screen if used alongside [XMonad.Layout.ShowWName](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Layout-ShowWName.html).
-Always remember what's named here must be carried over to your Polybar configuration, mainly if icons are used.
+Workspaces are a powerful feature that allow users to organize and manage their open applications in a highly customizable way.
+The names of these workspaces can be chosen according to personal preference.
+Utilizing [XMonad.Layout.ShowWName](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Layout-ShowWName.html) via the layout hook will display the assigned names on the screen when switching workspaces.
+It is important to note that the names assigned to workspaces must also be reflected in the Polybar configuration, particularly if icons are utilized.
+The XMonad.Layout.ShowWName package provides additional functionality and customization options which are covered in the [Custom.MyDecorations](./xmonad/.config/xmonad/lib/Custom/MyDecorations.hs) module.

 ```haskell
 module Custom.MyWorkspaces where